 A refund schedule of tuition and board charges based on a 15-week semester is provided below.

 Please note that the above refund policy applies to students who are not federal aid recipients.
 It also applies to the return of institutional aid.
-In the case of any student for whom it is determined that a return must be made to programs based on prorated charges, those funds will be returned in the following order: unsubsidized Federal Direct Loan, subsidized Federal Direct Loan, Federal Perkins loan, Federal Direct PLUS, Federal Pell grant, ACG funds, SMART grant, FSEOG funds, and other Title IV aid programs.
+In the case of any student for whom it is determined that a return must be made to programs based on prorated charges, those funds will be returned in the following order: unsubsidized federal Stafford loan, subsidized federal Stafford loan, federal Perkins loan, federal PLUS, federal Pell grant, ACG funds, SMART grant, FSEOG funds, and other Title IV aid programs.
 Finally, if no institutional, state, or private financial aid refund is required, a refund will be made to the student.

 When institutional aid is required to be returned, it will be done in the following order: W.G.
 Egbert Founder's Grant, Ithaca Access Grant, merit-based scholarships, endowed/restricted scholarships, and other institutional aid programs.

-More detailed information, including examples of refund and repayment calculations, is available in the graduate and professional studies, and student financial services websites.
+More detailed information, including examples of refund and repayment calculations, is available in the graduate and professional studies, bursar's, and financial aid offices, and on their websites.

 Students who take a leave of absence, withdraw, or are on a continuation leave and are also Title IV aid recipients should be aware of the following: